threefoldtech/info_grid/src/documentation/developers/grid_deployment/app_case_study_nextcloud.md

 ## Update deployment_list.ts

-In the file **deployment_list.ts**, we set parameters to be shared to the Nextcloud application during deployment.
-The file is available at the following directory **packages/playground/src/constants/deployment_list.ts**.
+In the file **deployment_list.ts**, we set parameters to be shared with the Nextcloud application during deployment.
+The file is available in the following directory **packages/playground/src/constants/deployment_list.ts**.

 In our case, the Nextcloud content is the following: